The Beechbrae Team

 Ally is our Project Manager and is passionate about health and wellbeing.
 She loves plants, woodlands and learning about the native heritage that is around us every day.

 Ally is a trained Action Learning Set Facilitator through the Action Learning Centre and is a Forest Bathing Guide.
 She is a trained Branching Out Ranger with Scottish Forestry, is a qualified beekeeper and a fully qualified ground based chainsaw operator (small, medium- large & windblown trees).
-She completed a B.A., an MSc from Edinburgh University and later a MSc Gastronomy at Queen Margaret University- check out what that looks like here.
+She completed a B.A., an MSc from Edinburgh University and later a MSc Gastronomy at Queen Margaret University.

 She enjoys sunshine and all things warm, being encircled by green, and is passionate about hands on & practical learning and education.
 She is a dreamer and works hard to see those dreams realized.
 Ally enjoys photography, foraging, home brewing and eating well with friends.
 She is also a huge fan of Mary Oliver, Brené Brown and Karine Polwart.